PlayStation Plus vs. PlayStation Now: What is the Difference?

 Much like Netflix, PS Now lets you:

-- Stream popular titles from PS Now's massive library of more than 250 games; the service now has PS4 games
+- Stream popular titles from PS Now's massive library of more than 800 games

-- Stream games to your PS4, PS3, PS Vita, Sony Television, and tablet
+- Stream games to your PS4, Windows PC, PS3, PS Vita, Sony Television, and tablet

-PS Plus is a bit different -- is a required component of online play for many PS4 games.
-Besides that it gives you:
+PS Plus is a bit different as it is a required component of online play for all PS4 games.
+Besides that, it gives you:

 - Exclusive discounts (up to 75% off) in the PlayStation store